sirosen/globus-sdk-python/docs/user_guide/usage_patterns/data_transfer/detecting_data_access/index.rst

 .. caution::

-    Careful readers may note that we the :meth:`TransferClient.get_endpoint` method to lookup a collection.
+    Careful readers may note that we use the :meth:`TransferClient.get_endpoint` method to lookup a collection.

     The Transfer service contains both Endpoints and Collections, and for